-In comparing the first quarter of fiscal 2013 to the same period in fiscal 2012, the change in the effective tax rate is due to the net impact of the following items:
+The effective tax rate was approximately 35.4 percent for the first six months of fiscal 2013 as compared to 36.7 percent for the first six months of fiscal 2012.
+In comparing the first six months of fiscal 2013 to the same period in fiscal 2012, changes in the effective tax rate were due to the net impact of the following items:

-- An increase in the effective tax rate of approximately 3 percentage points as a result of a favorable adjustment in the first quarter of fiscal 2012 to the estimated benefit of the research and development tax credit. - A decrease in the effective tax rate of approximately 0.4 percentage points due to the lower impact of state income taxes as a result of the increased amount of foreign income not subject to state income taxes. - A decrease in the effective rate of approximately 0.5 percentage points due to the New Hire Retention credit put into law during fiscal year 2012.
+- An increase in the effective tax rate of approximately two percentage points as a result of a favorable adjustment in the first quarter of fiscal 2012 to the estimated benefit of the research and development tax credit. - A decrease in the annual estimated effective tax rate of approximately 2.5 percentage points as a result of the impact of non- deductible meals and entertainment and stock compensation expense on a higher projected income compared to similar level expenses on a lower projected income in fiscal 2012. - A decrease in the effective tax rate of approximately 0.5 percentage points due to the impact of lower state income taxes as a result of an increase in the amount of foreign income not subject to state income taxes. - · A decrease in the tax rate due to approximately 1.2 percentage points decrease in tax rates due to an international tax change. - Various other items, which have a greater impact on the effective rate due to higher income before taxes but which are not material to the overall effective tax rate.